WHAT ARE DISABILITY BENEFITS: SSI OR SSD?

-The main thing to understand about the programs, is that when you apply for disability benefits with the SSA, you are applying for both types of benefit.
-The SSA will determine if you are not eligible financially for SSI.
+The main thing to understand about the programs is that when you apply for disability benefits, you are applying for both types of benefit.
+The SSA will determine if you are not financially eligible for SSI.
 They will also determine, under their rules, if you are eligible and are disabled for SSD.
 Eligibility for benefits begins when you apply for benefits.
 If you do not apply, you are not eligible and you cannot go back in time and receive past benefits.
-Many people think that if they apply and they haven’t worked for the past 5 years due to disability, if their application is approved the SSA will pay them for the entire time they have been off work.
-That is simply not true.
+Many people think that if they apply, even five years after they stop working, due to d the SSA will pay them for the entire time they have been off work.
+This is simply not true.